petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas-malus-apvs.md

 ![Needing more sites, a faster response time SLA, or more commerce transactions requires moving to a higher plan.](./liferay-pricing-saas/images/05.png)

-All customers must select one of the three available plans when purchasing Liferay Experience Cloud SaaS, but there are situations where the customer might need to move to a higher plan.
+All customers must select one of the three available plans when purchasing Liferay SaaS, but there are situations where the customer might need to move to a higher plan.
 There are three main situations where this might occur, where’s there’s a need for:

 * More sites
 * More mission critical response SLA